VaibhavDN/Ticket-Management-System/README.md

 It is cross-platform, light-weight python scheduler which is exactly what we needed.

 The scheduler is currently scheduled to run every 1 minute.
 It calculates the difference between the "time of the ticket" and the "current time" for each entry in the database.
 If the difference is less than -8 the ticket is marked as expired and deleted.
+Scheduler needs to be started only once.

 To start the scheduler run: